helioacastro/functional-light-js/manuscript/ch9.md

 # Functional-Light JavaScript
-# Chapter 9: List Operations
+# Capítulo 9: List Operations

-> *If you can do something awesome, keep doing it repeatedly.*
+> *Se você pode fazer algo incrível, continue fazendo isto repetidamente.*

-We've already seen several brief references earlier in the text to some utilities that we now want to take a very close look at, namely `map(..)`, `filter(..)`, and `reduce(..)`.
+Nós já vimos várias breves referências antes neste texto para alguns utilitários que nós agora queremos dar um olhar mais de perto, nomeadamente `map(..)`, `filter(..), e `reduce(..)`.
+Em JavaScript, esses utilitários são tipicamente usados como métodos do protótipo de uma matriz (também conhecido como "lista"), We've already seen several brief references earlier in the text to some utilities that we now want to take a very close look at, namely `map(..)`, `filter(..)`, and `reduce(..)`.
 In JavaScript, these utilities are typically used as methods on the array (aka, "list") prototype, so we would naturally refer to them as array or list operations.

 Before we talk about the specific array methods, we want to examine conceptually what these operations are used for.
 It's equally important in this chapter that you understand *why* list operations are important as it is to understand *how* list operations work.
 Make sure you approach this chapter with that detail in mind.